 High Street, Wexford

-High Street is a historic street that is situated in the centre of Wexford Town.
-It is home to the Wexford Opera House and the old ruins of St. Patrick’s Church.
+High Street is a historic street in the centre of Wexford Town.
+It is home to the Wexford Opera House and the ruins of St. Patrick’s Church.
 This narrow stretch of road runs from Rowe Street to St. Patrick’s Square and Peter Street.
-Allen Street and Keyser’s Lane connect it to the hustle and bustle of Wexford’s South Main Street, which is considered to be the main shopping area of the town.
-It is connected to Lower John Street via Mary Street; a short and narrow one-way street that offers a great view of the Franciscan Friary.
+Allen Street and Keyser’s Lane connect it to the main shopping area on South Main Street.
+It is connected to Lower John Street via Mary Street, a short and narrow one-way street that offers a view of the Franciscan Friary.

 High Street, Wexford